Skip to main content

 From your Video Dashboard, click on the name of the conference you would like to use.
 This setting is only available on conferences with UI included.
 Then, click on the Streaming tab.

-A screenshot of the Streaming tab of a given Video Conference on the Video page of a SignalWire space.
+A screenshot of the Streaming tab of a given Video Conference on the Video page of a SignalWire Space.
 The Streaming tab includes a field labeled Stream URL, where the room's video stream will be sent.

 Streaming tab in room settings